ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 - Give necrotic potion to Sin

 - Wolves have managed pull shadows around them to increase their stealth

 - Wolves come and take poisoned meat, lost 6 and 6 not well

 - Reach small town, farming based on a small buffalo, cheese similar to mozzarella.
 If consumes for three consecutive days then increases effective EN by 5 with respect to healing

-- Spent 20 cheese (100sp)
+- Bought 20 cheese (100sp)

 - Summon two wolves, group sentient, short lived, they have high fatigue and strength

 - In the skull of one is a flat stone 1cm long and 5mm, like a small horn, made of jet, magical, warding

 - Damage reduction is 9, except where divisble by 5

 - Get turquiose and bloodstone

 - Collect pelts, could be turned into a cape for stealth (5% / rank for ranger), or armour for damagae reduction (5 but only if not divisable by 5)

 - Skin the wolves, could make cloak with skull and skin, would count as a helm, does not break any law of sumpturary

 ## Session 9 -- 2026-02-22